Liraglutide is a Therapeutic Goods Administration (TGA)-approved drug to assist with weight loss.

-Phentermine side effects include tachycardia, palpitations, insomnia, anxiety and elevated blood pressure.
-It's not on the PBS, and costs around $100–140 per month.
+Phentermine side effects include tachycardia (rapid heart beat), palpitations, insomnia, anxiety and elevated blood pressure.
+It's not on the PBS, and costs about $100–140 per month.

-Side effects are relatively rare, some are potentially serious, and include headaches, palpitations, insomnia, paresthesia (tingling, numbness, pins and needles), depression and suicidal thoughts.
+Side effects are relatively rare, but some are potentially serious, and include headaches, palpitations, insomnia, paresthesia (tingling, numbness, pins and needles), depression and suicidal thoughts.
 An Australian study of 103 people had 61 drop out, including 41 because they couldn't tolerate the side effects.

 Qsymia was rejected in Europe due to safety concerns – in particular the cardiovascular and mental-health effects.